Riley-Py/UWaterloo-Work/SCI 238/Chapter 5 - Light & Matter Reading Messages from the Cosmos/Matter.md

 ### Phases and Pressure
 - Phase depends on both temperature and pressure
 	- More than one phase is present at one time

+## How Atoms Store Energy?

+### Energy Level Transitions
+- Only allowed changes in energy are those corresponding to a transition between energy levels